Ventrolateral preoptic nucleus: Structure

 As adenosine accumulates during wakefulness it is likely that type 2 cells play a role in sleep induction.

 The remaining third of neurons in the VLPO are excited by norepinephrine.
 Their role is unclear.

+In mice, all galaninergic neurons of the VLPO are inhibited by norepinephrine and excited by adenosine, although serotonin still differentiates Type 1 and Type 2 neurons.